We all want a well behaved Labrador. So, sensible dog discipline seems like a logical step in achieving that aim.

 There are lots of different types of rewards, and different ways to use them.
 Check out How to Use and Choose Rewards to Train Your Dog or Puppy for more information.

-Share your reasons for avoiding punishment in dog training in the comment box below!
+Why not share your reasons for avoiding punishment in dog training in the comment box below!
+How are you getting on with teaching your dog discipline without punishment?

 The Labrador Site Founder